appleboy/go-jwt-server/README.md

 # gin-jwt-server

-JWT middleware for gin framework server
+JWT middleware server written in golang for gin framework